 About 48.0% of students send ACT scores, with the average score in the 30 range.
 The campus at University of California - San Diego is highly diverse and is represented by undergraduates from across 42 U.S. states and 48 nations around the world.
 In what areas is UCSD doing the best?
 Check out all the college rankings.

-Student achievements after graduation is very important to CUNY Hunter College, with graduates typically leaving the college with debt far lower than the norm.
+CUNY Hunter College does not require freshmen to live on-campus.
 This college is a great value for students in New York.
 Go on a virtual tour to learn more about CUNY Hunter College.

 It's hard to beat University of California - Berkeley if you want to study Chemistry.
 Students who graduate from this program report average early career wages of $39,800 and mid-career wages of $39,800.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.